 Made in Britain

-Every component of our Classic Plus and Classic packs, including the packaging, is sourced from British businesses.
-Injection moulding tooling and parts, laser cut steel baseplates, scorecard holders, even the golf pencil is made in the UK.
+Every component of our PuttBANDIT markers, including the packaging, is sourced from British businesses.
+Injection moulding tooling and parts, laser cut steel baseplates, scorecard holders, even the golf pencil in the gift pack is made in the UK.

 Can we honestly say the PuttBANDIT is ‘Made in Britain’?
 Absolutely.
-Every PuttBANDIT is assembled with British made parts to the highest standards by skilled technicians – to be precise, me and my brother in the back room of a pub in Cheshire – where the PuttBANDIT story began.
+Every PuttBANDIT is assembled with British parts made to the highest standards by skilled technicians – to be precise, me and my brother in a converted garage.
+You have to start somewhere.

 Neil Hart is a co-inventor of the PuttBANDIT Ball Marker and set up PuttBANDIT Ltd with brother Paul during the 2020 COVID lockdown.